 We are one of the world’s leading gambling companies.
 Millions of people enjoy betting with us every year.

-With compelling growth opportunities, we aim to grow our market share further by investing in digital and international expansion.
 And we are building a sustainable business by balancing our commercial priorities with our responsible gambling goals.

 Our business is comprised of three businesses: Retail, which operates land-based licensed betting offices in the UK; Online, which provides mobile and online betting and gaming services to customers in the UK, Europe and many other countries across to the world; and William Hill US, which operates mobile betting and land-based sports books in a number of US states, and provides risk management services to US sports lottery providers.